Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

   c. compare_hands(hsh, dealer, player, score)
   d. display_all_cards(hsh) => display_user_cards

-- [ ] refactor note: one thing I am noticiing is the lack of consistency between calling an ideal single total parameter for the particular user, and other methods that require the use of two separate parameters because of the need for both totals (e.g. dealer_turn => display_all_cards(hsh, p_total, d_total).
+- [ ] refactor note: one thing I am noticing is the lack of consistency between calling an ideal single total parameter for the particular user, and other methods that require the use of two separate parameters because of the need for both totals (e.g. dealer_turn => display_all_cards(hsh, p_total, d_total).
 I'd love to just pass the parameter of total as either an array with both cached variables or a single value.
 It's too hard to maintain this current way.
 - [ ] need two separate totals in:
   - [ ] inspect_hands
   - [ ] compare_hands
   - [ ] display_all_cards

-## one turn for both user?
-It looks as if you can use the hold_on_senveteen method by using a one liner if statement if the user is :dealer

-DEBUG:
-- [ ] hit gave an ace worth 11 instead of 1.
-It should have reassigned it so that means the will_user_bust or ace? methods didn't perform correctly.
-- [ ] further inspection shows that the outer variables are not updating.
-- [ ] this is happening because you can't modify the outer variables from within the method, presumably because they are integers and not strings.
-A trip to irb will help this.
-Integers are immutable.
-That's that... now I need to refactor the caching objects to be arrays.
+ACE REASSIGNMENT INITIAL DEBUG NOTES: